When you wake up in the morning. . .what are you thinking about?

 Do you ever wonder what winners think about?

-Here are seven things that you should think about today if you are seeking to have a winner’s mentality.
+Here are seven things that you should think about today and everyday FOREVER, if you are seeking to have a winner’s mentality.
 It’s also a great way to have the best day possible.

 “The beginning of Wisdom is: get Wisdom (skillful and godly Wisdom)!
 [For skillful and godly Wisdom is the principal thing.]
 And with all you have gotten, get understanding (discernment, comprehension, and interpretation).”

 If you want to be a winner in life you need an insatiable hunger for wisdom.

 You must want wisdom more. . .than your favorite television show.

 You must want wisdom more. . .than reading your friend’s posts on Facebook or Tweets on Twitter.